 - Its installation is safe because after boring there is less chance of collapse of the bore due to self-casing of sand pile.

 Sand compaction piles were practically applied as densification method in 1957.

-Sand compaction piles are installed by first driving a cylindrical casing into the ground up to desired depth thereby sands are poured and compacted by using vibratory hammer.
+Sand compaction piles are installed by first driving a cylindrical casing into the ground up to desired depth thereby sands are poured and compacted by using a vibratory hammer.
 The casing is then withdrawn to 2 m to 3 m and then re-driven to 1 m to 2 m.
-After continuous driving and lowering, the casing is withdrawn which results into fully compacted sand piles with larger diameter than the casing diameter.
+After continuous driving and lowering, the casing is withdrawn which results in fully compacted sand piles with a larger diameter than the casing diameter.

-This is done to improve the load bearing capacity, to reduce settlements and to increase the degree of consolidation of the subsoil.
-The load carrying capacity depends up on the lateral confining pressure from surrounding soils.
+This is done to improve the load-bearing capacity, to reduce settlements and to increase the degree of consolidation of the subsoil.
+The load-carrying capacity depends upon the lateral confining pressure from surrounding soils.

 Their application includes support to rail and road embankments, raft foundation and other low-rise structures.

-Sand compaction piles have been widely used in Japan and Singapore for rapid stabilisation of soil clay sea bed soil in land reclamation work.
+Sand compaction piles have been widely used in Japan and Singapore for the rapid stabilisation of soil clay sea bed soil in land reclamation work.